 (2) certify that the debtor understands the terms and conditions of the fee arrangement and has provided informed written consent to the same.
-Any such fee arrangement is enforceable only if, and to the extent, approved by the Court.

 RULE 2016-2 DISCLOSURE OF COMPENSATION OF PETITION PREPARERS

 (a) Required Forms.
 A person who provided petition preparation services as defined in 11 U.S.C. § 110 must provide to the debtor a copy of the Federal Bankruptcy Rule 2016(c) disclosure statement (Official Form B2800) and the Bankruptcy Petition Preparer's Notice, Declaration, and Signature (Official Form B119) signed by the bankruptcy petition preparer for filing with the petition.
 The duty to sign and file Official Forms B2800 and B119 remains at all times with the bankruptcy petition preparer and, if the debtor does not file such forms, the bankruptcy petition preparer must sign and file Official Forms B2800 and B119 within fourteen (14) days after the petition date.